zer00d4y/writeups/CTF events/NahamCon CTF/NahamCon CTF 2024.md

 ***Uriel was browsing the web and he saw this big long blob of text in his address bar!
 He was telling me about it but I don't remember everything he said...
 I think he mentioned something like "it happened twice?"***

     %25%36%36%25%36%63%25%36%31%25%36%37%25%37%62%25%33%38%25%36%35%25%36%36%25%36%35%25%36%32%25%33%36%25%33%36%25%36%31%25%33%37%25%33%31%25%33%39%25%36%32%25%33%37%25%33%35%25%36%31%25%33%34%25%36%32%25%33%37%25%36%33%25%33%36%25%33%33%25%33%34%25%36%34%25%33%38%25%33%38%25%33%35%25%33%37%25%33%38%25%33%38%25%36%34%25%36%36%25%36%33%25%37%64

+This is URL ecnoded flag, try to decode 2 times

 ![image](https://github.com/zer00d4y/writeups/assets/128820441/2331f047-6dfe-4554-b758-1395256ba2a9)